 Another common vegetable to consider when thinking, “What vegetables can dogs eat?” is cucumbers.
 Especially if it’s peeled and given in chewable portions, cucumber is fine for dogs.
 As for pickles, the excess of vinegar and salt in pickles may be a bit more than your dog’s digestive system would appreciate.

-All parts of the avocado tree and fruit contain a natural antifungal agent called persin, which is hazardous to dogs when consumed in great enough quantities.
+Parts of the avocado tree and fruit contain a natural antifungal agent called persin, which is hazardous to dogs when consumed in great enough quantities.
 Needless to say the pit or seed of an avocado should not be given to a dog; aside from the natural toxins it contains, it can cause intestinal blockages.
-The answer here is no.
+However, it’s safe for dogs to eat the green, fruit part of an avocado in small amounts.

 While the kernels of ripe corn are okay for dogs, the cob itself is a bit more dangerous.
 Ingested by a dog, even small pieces of corn cob can tear at and cause damage to the walls of a dog’s digestive tract.
 As for popcorn, take common-sense precautions.
 Plain and unadorned — that is to say, air popped, with neither salt nor butter — popcorn can be a nice treat for a dog.
 Bottom line: served in an appropriate manner, both corn and popcorn are safe for dogs to eat.